karthenjamin/data_recipes/README.md

 #### `kern.hv_support: 0`

 If this is the output you saw, you do not have virtualization capabilities, so you will need to download Docker Toolbox.
+To install, foloow these steps:

+1. Click this link to download Docker Toolbox: [Download Docker Toolbox](https://download.docker.com/mac/stable/DockerToolbox.pkg)

+2. Once the download has finished, open the file and install the software.
+You will need adminstrator's privelege complete this step.

+3. Once the installation is complete, you will have two new applications, Docker Quickstart Terminal and Kitematic.

+4. Navigiate to the Applications folder and open docker.
+Now, you can open the Docker Quickstart Terminal and run docker commands from here.

+For a video explanation of this process, refer to the following video tutorial: [here](lolololololololol)

 # How to Run Docker